hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/04-Applications.md

         + Some information about the target, such as city, and occupation, was provided.
     + Results:
         + 64 out of the 296 letters reached the target.
-        + Median chain length was 6 (consistent with the phrase “six degrees of separation”)
+        + Median chain length was 6 (consistent with the phrase “six degrees of separation")
     + Key points:
         + A relatively large percentage (>20%) of letters reached target.
         + Paths were relatively short.